Brown-BIOL2430-S04-Fall2015/finalproject/README.md

 ### Motion

-If motion is used, what prupose does it serve ( metaphor (eg representing motion in real world) / transition continuity between views / etc )
+If motion is used, what purpose does it serve ( metaphor (eg representing motion in real world) / transition continuity between views / etc )

 ### Perspective